easyuc/EasyUC/uc-dsl/README.md

 the file `ucInterpreter.el` of the [`emacs`](emacs) directory to `ucInterpreter`.

-* In the `generic` subdirectory, add the triple
+* In the `generic` subdirectory, add following triple to the existing `proof-site.el` file, putting this next to the triples for proof assistants including `EasyCrypt` in the definition of `proof-assistant-table-default`:

 ```
 (ucInterpreter "UCInterpreter" "uci")
 ```

-to the existing `proof-site.el` file, putting this next to the triples for proof assistants including `EasyCrypt` in the definition of `proof-assistant-table-default`.

 * Then (editing this file in Emacs) byte compile it using the command `byte-compile-file` (run `M-x` `byte-compile-file` `RET` (return),